-The 1936 Norfolk Bicentennial Half Dollar was issued to commemorate the 200th anniversary of the establishment of Norfolk, Virginia as a borough.
+The 1936 Norfolk Bicentennial Half Dollar (Buy on eBay) was issued to commemorate the 200th anniversary of the establishment of Norfolk, Virginia as a borough.
 Both the obverse and reverse of the coins carry incredibly voluminous number of inscriptions, which dominate the design.

 At the center of the obverse is a reproduction of the Norfolk City Seal, which carries a ship plow and stocks of grain.
 Inscriptions are placed in three concentric circles surrounding this image.
 The inscriptions read “Borough of Norfolk Bicentennial”, “1936”, “City of Norfolk Virginia”, “Town 1682”, “Borough 1736”, “City 1845”, “Et Terra Et Mare Divitiae Tuae” (Both by Land and by Sea Thy Riches Are), and “Crescas” (Thou Shalt Grow).